ShadowTheHedgehogHacking/ShadowRando/README.md

 This project is a work in progress

 ### Randomization Features
-* Story Route Randomization with no deadlocking.
+* Level Order / Story Route Randomization with no deadlocking.
 You may warp back, but there is always a way forward!
 Keep trying!
 A detailed breakdown of Route Options is below.
+* Layout Randomization - 64 MB / Dolphin ONLY - This has configurations to randomize enemies, weapons, and partners.
+Only compatible with Dolphin due to the extra RAM usage from object usage in stage where they are not normally present.
-* 'FNT' Randomization - This randomizes the in-game subtitles / audio hints.
-Currently if an entry has an audio association, it is kept.
-If it does not have one, a random audio line is picked.
+* Subtitles Randomization - This randomizes the in-game subtitles / audio hints.
+Has configurations.
 * Music Randomization - This randomizes the in-game music, split up by category.
 Also supports including Custom Music in the randomization.

 ### How to use / play